helmedeiros/markup-svc/docs/architecture/decisions/0035-decision-event-contract.md

 - Doubles log volume on the `/decide` path during the migration window.
 At 2000 QPS × ~500 B/event × 2 events = ~2 MB/sec sustained.
 Filebeat / Elasticsearch handle that; flagged for operators with tight log-storage budgets.
 - Breaking change for any consumer that explicitly enumerated the `markup-server.access` decision attrs at the end of the migration window.
 Mitigation: explicit deprecation list in the access-log-slimming ADR; pricing-observability's Kibana saved searches updated as part of that ADR's implementation.
-- The `decision_id` ULID mint adds one allocation per `/decide` call.
-The ULID source's existing benchmarks in `internal/ulid` show ~80 ns/op on amd64; bounded.
+- The `decision_id` mint adds one `crypto/rand.Read(16 bytes)` syscall and one hex-encode per `/decide` call.
+The exact per-call cost is unmeasured at the time of this ADR; a scientific-harness bar pre-registration is parked for a follow-on commit per ADR-0012 protocol.
 - The middleware now branches on `decisionFromContext` to emit two events instead of one.
-The second `l.Info` call doubles the per-Decide structured-log emission cost; bounded by the same jsonlog throughput.
+The second `l.Info` call doubles the per-Decide structured-log emission cost. `decisionEventAttrs` allocates one `map[string]any` per emission (~14 keys) plus reuses the access-log `inputFields` map for the `request_context` sub-object to avoid a second nested allocation.
+Honest qualifier: the per-Decide cost of the dual emission is not yet measured against a pre-registered bar; the follow-on scientific harness commit covers it.

 ## References